Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Experiment

-\subsubsection{Buffer Analysis:}
+\subsubsection{Buffer Analysis}

-The prediction of $s_{t+1}$ will affect the decisions from agent.
-Therefore, we visualize high dimensional state transition data comparisons from $\mathcal{B}_{model}$ of MBNF and MBPO algorithms with the t-distributed Stochastic Neighborhood Embedding (t-SNE) method to explore the better patterns of portfolio.
+The agent's decision is impacted by the forecasting of the state variable.
+In order to discover the superior portfolio patterns, we employed the $t$-distributed Stochastic Neighborhood Embedding (t-SNE) technique to analyze the discrepancy in the projected data distribution from the agent training buffer of the MBNF and MBPO algorithms in the S\&P market.

-The t-SNE method is a popular nonlinear visualization algorithm for dimensionality reduction by employing a manifold learning method.
-It originated in image processing and has been widely used in various fields.
+The t-SNE method is a popular nonlinear visualization algorithm that employs a manifold learning method to reduce dimension.
+It originated in image processing and has since found widespread application in a variety of fields.
+The basic idea is to map high-dimensional data to a low-dimensional space while preserving the similarity between data points.
+This is achieved by using a Gaussian probability distribution to measure similarities in the high-dimensional space, and a $t$-distribution probability distribution to measure similarities in the low-dimensional space.
+The algorithm optimizes the distance between the two probability distributions using the KL divergence, resulting in a sample distribution in the lower dimensional space.

-Figure \ref{true buffer and virtual buffer analysis} is the true buffer and virtual buffer analysis with t-SNE method.
-As shown in Sub-figure \ref{predict_$S_{t+1}$}, we can see that $s_{t+1}$ generated by normalizing flows has wilder exploration than the Gaussian dynamic.
-Considering the distribution of delta of two models in Sub-figure \ref{predict_delta}, we find that the Gaussian dynamic model has a strong Gaussian distribution for delta and NF has a more mixed Gaussian distribution.
+Figure \ref{true buffer and virtual buffer analysis} displays the t-SNE method's environment buffer and training buffer analysis.
+We can see in Subfigure \ref{predict_$S_{t+1}$} that $s_{t+1}$ generated by heavy-tailed NF has more wild exploration than the diagonal Gaussian dynamic.
+As seen in Subfigure \ref{predict_delta}, the diagonal Gaussian dynamic model has a strong Gaussian distribution for delta data, whereas the heavy-tailed NF fluxes model has a more mixed Gaussian distribution.

-The pattern may instruct that broader sampling and more variation in distribution allows normalizing flows to produce better trading strategies.
+This pattern may suggest that broader sampling and greater variation in distribution of heavy-tailed NF can lead to the production of better trading strategies.